James R. Doty

-James R. Doty was appointed by the Securities and Exchange Commission as the Chairman of the Public Company Accounting Oversight Board in January 2011.
+James R. Doty was appointed by the Securities and Exchange Commission as the Chairman of the Public Company Accounting Oversight Board in January 2011 and served until January 2018.

-Chairman Doty also has established the first Center for Economic Analysis to study the role and relevance of the audit in capital formation and investor protection, to inform the Board's cost-benefit analysis, and to encourage greater economic research into auditing issues.
+Chairman Doty established the PCAOB Center for Economic Analysis, now merged into a new Office of Economic and Risk Analysis, to bring together creative minds and experts under the leadership of Luigi Zingales, University of Chicago professor of finance.
+The analysis and research is an investment in smart regulation to make PCAOB oversight programs more effective and efficient.
+Scholars working in the new office study the role and relevance of the audit in capital formation and investor protection, inform the Board's cost-benefit analysis of standard setting, and encourage greater economic research into auditing issues.

-From 1990 to 1992, Chairman Doty served as General Counsel of the SEC.
-Prior to and following his SEC service, Chairman Doty was a partner at the law firm of Baker Botts LLP, which he first joined in 1969.
-At Baker Botts LLP, he practiced securities and corporate law and counseled boards of directors and audit committees on regulatory and compliance matters, including matters arising under the Sarbanes-Oxley Act of 2002.
-He also represented the PCAOB in obtaining the 2010 successful result in the U.S. Supreme Court landmark challenge to its constitutionality, Free Enterprise Fund v.
-PCAOB.
+From 1990 to 1992, Chairman Doty served as general counsel of the SEC.
+Prior to and following his SEC service, he was a partner at the law firm of Baker Botts LLP, which he first joined in 1969.
+At Baker Botts, he practiced securities and corporate law and counseled boards of directors and audit committees on regulatory and compliance matters, including matters arising under the Sarbanes-Oxley Act of 2002.
+At Baker Botts, he also represented the PCAOB in its successful 2010 defense in Free Enterprise Fund v.
+PCAOB, a U.S. Supreme Court landmark challenge to the constitutionality of the PCAOB.

-Chairman Doty was presented with a 2011 Statesman Award by the Foreign Policy Association for his commitment to worldwide audit integrity.
+In 2011, Chairman Doty was presented with a Statesman Award by the Foreign Policy Association for his commitment to worldwide audit integrity.

-Chairman Doty was born in Houston.
-He earned a bachelor's degree in history from Rice University and was a Rhodes Scholar at Oxford University.
-He also received a master's degree in history from Harvard University before getting a Bachelor of Laws from Yale Law School.
+Chairman Doty was born in Houston and earned a bachelor's degree in history from Rice University, where he is a Rice University Distinguished Alumnus.
+He was a Rhodes Scholar at Oxford University.
+He also received a master's degree in history from Harvard University before earning a Bachelor of Laws degree from Yale Law School.